joannakl/cs102/syllabus.markdown

 submit incomplete implementation of the project, instead of submitting a program that does not compile or run.

 __No programming projects can be accepted after the last day of classes.__

-# Exams
+# Exams and Quizzes
 ---

-There will be two or more exam-like assessments.
-The details of the format of those will be posted before the start of the semester.
+There will be two timed online exams: midterm and final.
+They will be given during the class time (midterm) or during the university scheduled time (final).

+In addition there will be several online quizzes (30 minute each).
+You will be able to complete them as any point during a fixed 24hr period.

+All online quizzes and exams must be completed individually by you with no assistance of any other human.

 <!--